fperras/INTERFACES/README.md

 an argument for the input file.
 Compile it using OpenMP and O3 optimizations.
 For instance: g++ main_cluster.cpp -o INTERFACES -fopenmp -lm -O3 -march=native

+2a) You'd then submit this job by adding the following command to your job submission script:
+./INTERFACES input_file > log.txt

 Precompiled binaries are available in the binaries directory for windows, linux, and a linux cluster

 Note: All needed REDOR library files (see REDOR libraries directory) must be included in the running directory of the program, together with the input file, any REDOR data files, and the starting structure, given as a mol2 file.
 Please reference the publication and the examples for more details.